-- a.
-Judgment on foreclosure for payment or sale

-- b.
-Sale of mortgaged property; effect

-- c.
-Disposition of proceeds of sale

-- d.
-Deficiency judgment

-- (1) Instances when court cannot render deficiency judgment

-- e.
-Judicial foreclosure versus extrajudicial foreclosure

-- f.
-Equity of redemption versus right of redemption

-- 11. Partition

-- a.
-Who may file complaint; who should be made defendants

-- b.
-Matters to allege in the complaint for partition

-- c.
-Two (2) stages in every action for partition

-- d.
-Order of partition and partition by agreement

-- e.
-Partition by commissioners; Appointment of commissioners, Commissioner's report; Court action upon commissioner's report
+- j) Effect of recording of judgment - 10.
+Foreclosure of real estate mortgage - a) Judgment on foreclosure for payment or sale - b) Sale of mortgaged property; effect - c) Disposition of proceeds of sale - d) Deficiency judgment - (i) Instances when court cannot render deficiency judgment - e) Judicial foreclosure versus extrajudicial foreclosure - f) Equity of redemption versus right of redemption - 11.
+Partition - a) Who may file complaint; who should be made defendants - b) Matters to allege in the complaint for partition - c) Two stages in every action for partition - d) Order of partition and partition by agreement e) Partition by commissioners; appointment of commissioners, commissioner's report; court action upon commissioner's report reivindicatoria d) Who may institute the action and when; against whom the action may be maintained

-- f.
-Judgment and its effects
+- f) Judgment and its effects

-- g.
-Partition of personal property
+- g) Partition of personal property

-- h.
-Prescription of action
+- h) Prescription of action

-- 12. Forcible Entry and Unlawful Detainer
+- 12. Forcible entry and unlawful detainer

-- a.
-Definitions and Distinction
+- a) Definitions and distinction

-- b.
-Distinguished from accion publiciana and accion reinvindicatoria
+- b) Distinguished from accion publiciana and accion reivindicatoria

-- c.
-How to determine jurisdiction in accion publiciana and accion reinvindicatoria
+- c) How to determine jurisdiction in accion publiciana and accion

-- d.
-Who may institute the action and when; against whom the action may be maintained

-- e.
-Pleadings allowed
+- e) Pleadings allowed

-- f.
-Action on the complaint
+- f) Action on the complaint

-- g.
-When demand is necessary
+- g) When demand is necessary

-- h.
-Preliminary injunction and preliminary mandatory injunction
+- h) Preliminary injunction and preliminary mandatory injunction

-- i.
-Resolving defense of ownership
+- i) Resolving defense of ownership

-- j.
-How to stay the immediate execution of judgment
+- j) How to stay the immediate execution of judgment

-- k.
-Summary procedure, prohibited pleadings
+- k) Summary procedure, prohibited pleadings

 - 13. Contempt

-- a.
-Kinds of contempt
+- a) Kinds of contempt

-- b.
-Purpose and nature of each
+- b) Purpose and nature of each

-- c.
-Remedy against direct contempt; penalty
+- c) Remedy against direct contempt; penalty

-- d.
-Remedy against indirect contempt; penalty
+- d) Remedy against indirect contempt; penalty

-- e.
-How contempt proceedings are commenced
+- e) How contempt proceedings are commenced

-- f.
-Acts deemed punishable as indirect contempt
+- f) Acts deemed punishable as indirect contempt

-- g.
-When imprisonment shall be imposed
+- g) When imprisonment shall be imposed

-- h.
-Contempt against quasi-judicial bodies
+- h) Contempt against quasi-judicial bodies